 - Crisis Response Partnership

-Before completing an application, we recommend taking some time to read through our Prospective Partnerships page.
+Before completing an application, we recommend taking some time to read through our Aid Partnerships page.
 You will see a link to the individual applications under each partnership section.
 If you are interested in both types of partnerships, please fill out both applications.
 They will be reviewed separately, utilizing different approval metrics.
 Please take your time reviewing and completing the application.

 For the Food for Education, Health and Skills Building Programs Partnership, Rise Against Hunger has one open application period each year during the month of August.
 We will not accept applications at any other time during the year.

 For Crisis Response Partnerships, please your completed application to firstname.lastname@example.org.

 Rise Against Hunger meals pack a big punch.
 Every dehydrated rice/soy meal is fortified with 23 essential vitamins and nutrients.
 Research has shown that one in three people in developing countries are adversely affected by vitamin and mineral deficiencies.

 Addressing the problem of hunger is the single point where we can leverage relief for all humanitarian issues.
 With your support, relief organizations such as Rise Against Hunger have the means to deliver to ongoing school feeding programs that sustain lifelong change.
 Providing a hot meal during school gives parents an incentive to send their children to school.
 Through receiving a primary school education, the cycle of poverty can begin to be broken by leveraging change in many other issues including education, maternal health, childhood mortality, gender equality and combating HIV/AIDS.

 We currently require that our in-country partners report on the impact of the Rise Against Hunger shipments they received.
 Our strategic plan recognizes the challenges of getting impact reports from our in-country partners, and we are working to improve that process.